dtube/docs/contribute.md

 However, it's also perfectly okay to submit pull requests for something you just want, even if it's not listed in the issues.
 Just understand that for this case not everything will get merged if it doesn't gather enough approval from other developers.

 As you can see from the repos list, we try to use Javascript whenever we can to get a job done.
-This doesn't mean you cannot contribute in another programming language by creating a new repository.
+You can still, however, contribute in another programming language by creating a new repository.

 ## Design/UX